 Current policy for ambulance services furnished by a CAH or an entity that is owned and operated by a CAH is 101 percent of the reasonable costs of the CAH or the entity in furnishing those services, but only if the CAH or the entity is the only provider or supplier of ambulance services located within a 35-miles of the CAH.
-CMS is revising its interpretation to exclude consideration of ambulance providers or suppliers that may be within that 35-mile range, but are not legally authorized to furnish ambulance services to transport individuals either to or from the CAH.
+CMS finalized its revised interpretation to exclude consideration of ambulance providers or suppliers that may be within that 35-mile range, but are not legally authorized to furnish ambulance services to transport individuals either to or from the CAH.

 IPPS promoting interoperability program (PI)

 90-day reporting period